clirdlf/ndsa.org/groups/innovation-awards.md

 ---
-title: Innovation Awards
+title: Excellence Awards
 layout: page
-permalink: /groups/innovation-awards/
+permalink: /groups/excellence-awards/
 redirect_from:
   - /awards/
   - /groups/awards/
   - /groups/previous-innovation-awards/
+  - /groups/innovation-awards/
 ---

-Our annual Innovation Awards were established by the National Digital Stewardship Alliance (NDSA) to recognize and encourage innovation in the field of digital preservation stewardship.
-These awards highlight and commend creative individuals, projects, organizations, educators, and future stewards demonstrating originality and excellence in their contributions to the field of digital preservation.
+The annual NDSA Innovation Awards were established in 2012 to recognize and encourage exemplary achievement in the field of digital preservation stewardship.
+Beginning in 2021, the awards were renamed as the Excellence Awards to highlight and commend all forms of creative and meaningful contributions by individuals, projects, sustainability activities, organizations, future stewards, and educators to the field of digital preservation.

-## About the Innovation Awards
+## About the Excellence Awards
 As a diverse international membership organization with a shared commitment to digital preservation, the NDSA understands the importance of innovation and risk-taking in developing and supporting a broad range of successful digital preservation activities.
-Acknowledging that innovative digital stewardship can take many forms, eligibility for these awards has been left purposely broad.
+Acknowledging that excellent digital stewardship can take many forms, eligibility for these awards has been left purposely broad.
 Anyone or any project or institution acting in the context of the above categories can be nominated for an award.
 Nominees do not have to be NDSA member institutions or individuals or project staff affiliated with member institutions, but must evidence innovative engagement with the theory and practice of long-term digital preservation stewardship at a level of national or international importance.
 Nominators similarly do not need to be affiliated with NDSA member institutions.
 Self-nomination is accepted and encouraged, as are submissions reflecting the needs and accomplishments of historically marginalized and underrepresented communities.
 More information on the awards, including previous awardees, is available on this page.
 This is your chance to help us highlight and reward novel, risk-taking and inventive approaches to the challenges of digital preservation.

-These awards focus on recognizing excellence in one or more of the following areas:
+These awards focus on recognizing excellence in the following areas:

-- **Individuals** making a significant, innovative contribution to the digital preservation community.
+- **Individual Award:**  Recognizing those individuals making a significant contribution to the digital preservation community through advances in theory or practice.
+- **Project Award:**  Recognizing those activities whose goals or outcomes make a significant contribution to strategic or conceptual understanding necessary for successful digital preservation stewardship.
-- **Projects** whose goals or outcomes represent an inventive, meaningful addition to the understanding or processes required for successful, sustainable digital preservation stewardship.
+- **Sustainability Award:**  Recognizing those activities whose goals or outcomes make a significant contribution to operational trustworthiness, monitoring, maintenance, or intervention necessary for sustainable digital preservation stewardship.
-- **Organizations** taking an innovative approach to providing support and guidance to the digital preservation community.
+- **Organization Award:**  Recognizing those organizations providing significant support, guidance, advocacy, or leadership for the digital preservation community.
-- **Future stewards**, especially students, but including educators, trainers, or curricular endeavors taking a creative approach to advancing knowledge of digital preservation issues and practices.
+- **Future Steward Award:**  Recognizing students and early-career professionals making an impact on advancing knowledge and practice of digital preservation stewardship.
-- **Educators**, including trainers or curricular endeavors, promoting innovative approaches and access to digital preservation through partnerships, professional development opportunities, and curriculum.
+- **Educator Award:**  Recognizing academics, trainers, and curricular endeavors promoting effective and inventive approaches to digital preservation education through academic programs, partnerships, professional development opportunities, and curriculum development.

 ## Working Group Members
 - Stephen Abrams, co-chair (Harvard University)